Armed man arrested near Justice Kavanaugh’s house, court says

 WASHINGTON (AP) — The Supreme Court said Wednesday that an armed man who made threats against Justice Brett Kavanaugh was arrested near the justice’s house in Maryland.

-The man was arrested about 1:50 a.m., court spokeswoman Patricia McCabe said in an email.
+The man was arrested around 1:50 a.m., court spokeswoman Patricia McCabe said in an email.

 The California man, in his 20s, was armed with a gun and a knife, according to a law enforcement official.
 The man, whose identity has not been released, arrived in a taxi early in the morning and told law enforcement officers he wanted to kill Kavanaugh, the official said.